Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 - [A11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/)

-This was used to ensure the websites colour contrast met WCAG 2.1 Guidelines.
+This was used to ensure the website's colour contrast met WCAG 2.1 Guidelines.

 An initial check showed that the burger menu icon on the side-nav bar was a contrast issue.
 I recoloured this icon from white to black, fixing the issue.